MicrosoftDocs/power-pages-docs/power-pages-docs/templates/book-a-meeting.md

 # Book a Meeting template

 Book a meeting is designed to show you the capabilities of a scheduling template.
-We've chosen the example of scheduling with a bank representative; however, the scheduling principle will apply to any industry or organization looking to stand up a scheduling portal.
+We've chosen the example of scheduling with a bank representative.
+The scheduling principle will apply to any industry or organization looking to stand up a scheduling portal.

 **LANDING PAGE PHOTO GOES HERE**